 Bailey plays her Signature McCurdy Mercury model and Stonebridge acoustic guitars, and uses Acoustic Image amplifiers.

 - Career Highlights

-- Finalist, 1995 Thelonious Monk Competition
+- Finalist, Thelonious Monk International Jazz Competition, 1998

-- B.M., Berklee College of Music
+- B.M., Berklee College of Music, professional music

 In Their Own Words